Meet 6 Edible Wilds You Can Eat!

 🧺 it encourages you to get ouside.

 We want to point out a few edible wilds that might be lurking in your yard.
 You might even walk past them on your morning stroll to the bus stop!

 #1 – Dandelions

 Dandelion (also know as Lentodon taraxacum, bitterwort, blow-ball, cankerwort, clockflower, common dandelion, Irish daisy, lion’s tooth, piss-in-bed, pissinlit, priest’s crown, puffball, swine’s snout, telltime, yellow gowan) are native to Eurasia, but have been introduced to North America, South America, India, Australia, New Zealand and probably anywhere else where Europeans, thepeople, have migrated!

 How can you identify it?

-Dandelions show as cheery tufts of yellow in your yard, they have leaves which grow from the bottom of the stem only.
-Dandelion flowers grow on single, hollow stems which produce a milky sap when snapped.
+These flowers show as cheery tufts of yellow in your yard, they have leaves which grow from the bottom of the stem only.
+They grow on single, hollow stems which produce a milky sap when snapped.